Hgoatly/Discover-Skane/README.md

 - **My Friends and Family** for constant support, and feedback on the content and functionality.
 - **My Husband, Ola Olsson** for translating parts of the site into Swedish.
 - **Code Institute Slack Channel** for help answering my many questions.
-- **Code Institute Tutor Support** for helping me work out why 'it' wasn't working.
+- **Code Institute Tutor Support** for helping me work out why things weren't working how they should.

 ## Version Control: